Bangalore: 72% of ITDM says that the lack of security involvement in DevOps projects create cyber risks, as per a Trend Micro commissioned study.

-In an effort to better understand the DevOps culture, Trend Micro commissioned independent research specialist Vanson Bourne to poll 1,310 IT decision makers (ITDM) in SMB and enterprise organizations across the globe about their organizational culture.
+In an effort to better understand the DevOps culture, Trend Micro commissioned an independent research specialist Vanson Bourne to poll 1,310 ITDM (IT decision-makers) in SMB and enterprise organizations across the globe about their organizational culture.

 “It’s no secret that developers and security teams have a history of butting heads,” said Steve Quane, EVP – Network Defense and Hybrid Cloud Security, Trend Micro.

 “We want to help businesses breakdown those barriers by providing technology and solutions that work for developers, IT and security teams.
-To do that best, we have to understand how the DevOps community and IT security teams collaborate – so we asked them for input directly.
-Understanding their goals will help us continue to provide solutions that help them do their jobs, and help the end results be secure,” added Quane.
+To do that best, we have to understand how the DevOps community and IT security teams collaborate – so we asked them for input directly.”

 ESG’s survey found only 30% of organizations include a member of their cybersecurity team from the beginning of their software development process.